How to Host Multiple Go Lang Web Apps on a VPS

 |

-This commands initializes a new GPT partition table on the disk sd1
+This commands initializes a new GPT partition table on the disk sd1 and opens the fdisk interactive editor.

 - Use the

-command to see the partition table that will be created. - Use
+printcommand to see the partition table that will be created. - Use

-to save changes and exit.
+quitto save changes and exit.

 Partition

-Open the disklabel editor on sd1
+Open the disklabel editor on sd1.

 |